 Ability to comprehend and understand Stafford Act Programs and Emergency Management principles

-If you are interested in a position in the Operations cadre, please send your resume to firstname.lastname@example.org, and include "Operations" in the subject line.
+If you are interested in a position in the Operations cadre, please visit FEMA Reservist to apply.

 The Planning (PL) cadre plans, collects, evaluates, disseminates, and manages information regarding a threat or incident.
 In addition, the cadre provides the status of Federal resources in support of a threat or incident.